mjakeman/extension-manager/po/README.md

 ## How to add new translation

-1. You need software to translate Extension Manager.
-In this example, we will use [POEdit](https://poedit.net/).
+1. You need software to translate Extension Manager (in this case, we will use [POEdit](https://poedit.net/)) and [GNOME Builder](https://apps.gnome.org/Builder/) to build and test your translation.
 2. Clone Extension Manager repository to your device.

 * Using git: